ZenLiuCN/ZenCef/readme.md

 this is a project build top on cef3
 1. contains c++ app (from cef3 offical example)
 2. contains embed go websocket server(expose window action to js)
+## WHY
+Being working on some desktop solution need on winXP ;

+Test use [sumorf/cef](https://github.com/sumorf/cef) is fine,but it use old version of cef3,and when trying to upgrad to cef3.2623 aways have something go wrong (took days).(PS: the websocket server can be use with it).

+Finally I try just make a C++ application with go server lib , so the repo came out!

 ## NOTE
 already test on windows 7 x64 ,And it may only support windows